Getting Started

 3. Captures your current location as the trip's starting point (if you grant location permission)

-The Start tab switches from the idle card to the Active trip card, which shows your countdown and lets you check in throughout the trip.
+The Start tab switches from the idle card to the Active trip card, which shows your return countdown and lets you check in throughout the trip.

 How to start